adamklingbaum/adamklingbaum/README.md

 ### Technology and finance enthusiast from Toronto, Canada

+- Full-stack software developer
-- Full-stack software developer; former investment banker
+- Former investment banker
-- I love to learn, solve problems and write `code`
-- I work primarily with the JavaScript web stack, but love to learn new things

 ### Also passionate about: